IndraGunawan/symfony-docs/messenger.rst

 Securing Messages with Signatures
 ---------------------------------

-When messages are sent to message queues, there's a potential security risk if an attacker can inject forged payloads into the queue.
-While message queues should be secured to prevent unauthorized access, Symfony provides an additional layer of security by supporting message signing.
+When messages are sent to message queues, there is a potential security risk if an attacker injects forged payloads into the queue.
+Although message queues should be properly secured to prevent unauthorized access, Symfony adds an extra layer of protection by supporting message signing.

-This is especially important for handlers that execute commands or processes, which is why the ``RunProcessHandler`` has message signing **enabled by default**.
+This is particularly important for handlers that execute commands or processes, which is why the ``RunProcessHandler`` has message signing **enabled by default**.

 Enabling Message Signing